TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

     Now, $"size"(T) #d 1 + "size"(t_1) + "size"(t_2) + "size"(t_3) + ... + "size"(t_(n-1)) + "size"(t_n)$

-    Thus, we can see that each term in the right-hand side terminates.\ Therefore, the left-hand side "$"size"(T)$",\ being defined as an addition of these terms,\ must also terminate. \  (since addition of finitely many terms always terminates)
+    Thus, we can see that each term in the right-hand side terminates.\ Therefore, the left-hand side "$"size"(T)$",\ being defined as an addition of these terms,\ must also terminate. \  (since addition of finitely many terminating terms always terminates)

     Hence $phi_(T)$ is proved!